2026: Rock of the Year Award - Trinitite

 Why 2026 Is a Breakthrough Year

 The transition unfolding in the mid-2020s is not energetic in the thermodynamic sense.
 There is no sustained fireball or crater etched into the landscape.
-But there have been flashes—technological breakthroughs that briefly revealed what was coming without yet forcing recognition of the threshold itself.
+But there have been flashes, punctuated events, when technological breakthroughs have briefly revealed what was coming without yet forcing recognition of the threshold itself.

 The Shared Structure: Trinity and 2026